Apply Online by one of the following:

 Richmond operates two semesters and a summer session.
 For the exact dates of each semester please see academic calendar

-If you require a visa to study in The UK then we strongly suggest you apply to us by 31 May for Fall entry and 30 November for Spring entry.
-For all other applicants we should be able to consider applications after this date provided we have spaces available.
+If you require a visa to study in the UK then we strongly suggest that you submit your application and supporting documents to us by 14th November 2015.
+We may still be able to consider applications received after this date but this will depend on your individual circumstances.

 Richmond runs a rolling admissions procedure for all its degree courses.
 Once we have received your completed forms and all the necessary accompanying documentation, we will consider your application and provide you with a decision as soon as possible.
 If you are waiting for references or final exam results, you may still send your application and may be accepted on a provisional basis.
 Any remaining documents required by the University must be submitted to the Admissions Office before registration.